• Skip to main content

 Check out our #HolidayGiftGuide to find the perfect presents for your budding chef!
 Encourage your kids to get in the kitchen and learn to cook using these kitchen tools and cookbooks just for them!

 From the time my children were little, they have been with me in the kitchen cooking, baking, and preparing meals.
 I have many friends who can not cook and rely heavily on their spouse to prepare all meals or else its all about convenience foods.
 While one member of the family may take on the primary cooking responsibilities, it’s important to have these basic skills so that you can take care of your own needs when the time arises.
+Cooking with your kids is essential to making sure they are able to care for themselves later in life.

 Growing up, we had home ec.
 My middle school cooking teacher, Mrs. Dunn, taught us the basics of how to prepare a simple meal.
 She noticed quickly who had experience in the kitchen and who was absolutely clueless and would assign our daily responsibilities accordingly so that those who knew what to do wouldn’t take over the meal preparation.
-As a result, students who were not encouraged to cook at home gained a valuable skill that would carry them through the rest of their lives.
+As a result, students who were not encouraged to cook at home gained valuable skills that would carry them through the rest of their lives.

-Home Ec is no longer taught in a lot of schools, so its even more important than ever to go back to how things were in past generations, with children alongside their grandparents or parents preparing and ultimately enjoying meals.
+Home Ec is no longer taught in a lot of schools, so it’s even more important than ever to go back to how things were in past generations, with children alongside their grandparents or parents preparing and ultimately enjoying meals.

 If you are an adult who doesn’t cook, learn along with your children!
 It is never too late to gain a new skill.
 If you are a confident home cook, take the extra time to teach your children how to prepare their favorites, and ultimately cook for the family.
-Even a toddler can mix cake or brownie batter, or sprinkle cheese, or even be the official taste-tester.
+Even a toddler can mix cake or brownie batter, or sprinkle cheese, or even be the official taste tester.
 As the child’s skills improve, so does the repertoire of recipes that they have helped prepare.

 I have decided to incorporate a more formal cooking lesson into our homeschooling curriculum on a weekly basis.
 We will tie in our weekly food lessons with what were are learning in Social Studies, Science, or Reading and of course we will be using Math as well.
 In addition, cooking and meal planning/prep can be tied into various Cub Scout advancements and Girl Scout badges, so you know that will be on the horizon for us as well.